mtrevisan/Boxon/README.md

 ### version 3.5.0 - 2024034?

 - Added condition on `Checksum` annotation.
+- Removed `type` from `Checksum`: the same information can be retrieved from the algorithm used.
 - Fixed a problem while converting a numeric string to number.
 - Make record classes work with annotations.
 - Slightly reduced memory footprint.